ligerfotis/H-AI_collab_game/README.md

 ## Collaborative Reinforcement Learning on Human-Computer shared task

 ### Description
-A human- RL agent collaborative game on a [graphical environment](https://github.com/ligerfotis/MazeUnity).
+A human-RL agent collaborative game in a [graphical environment](https://github.com/ligerfotis/MazeUnity).
 This is an extension of [this work](https://github.com/ligerfotis/maze3d_collaborative).

-The environment is build in Unity and communicates with the experiment via a HTTP server.
+The environment is build in Unity and communicates with the experiment via an HTTP server.

 Collaborative Learning is achieved through Deep Reinforcement Learning (DRL).
 The Soft-Actor Critic (SAC) algorithm is used [2] with modifications for discrete action space [3].